 - Travel Clinic - It is advisable to visit a travel health clinic prior to departure, especially if you need any recommended vaccinations for your destination.
 Thielen Student Health Center offers travel immunizations and McFarland Clinic's Travel Clinic provides immunizations and specialized medical services.
 Any cost after insurance is considered an allowed reimbursable expense.

-The Office of Risk Management also offers personalized itinerary reviews and risk assessments by their International Risk Analyst.
+The Office of Risk Management's international risk manager also offers personalized itinerary reviews and risk assessments.
 If you are interested, you can request one by email.

 Passport & Visa Requirements

 Depending on your nationality, destination, and type of travel, you may need a visa from the host country in order to enter the country.
 U.S. citizens can consult the U.S. State Department Travel Advisories for information on entry/exit requirements.
 Citizens of other countries should consult their country's government.